Application deadline

 CEPH Accredited

-- apply social justice and human rights principles in public health policies and programs
+Apply social justice and human rights principles to public health policies and programs.

-- describe the roles and relationships of the entities influencing global health
+Communicate to culturally diverse audiences to explain the roles and relationships of the entities influencing global health.

-- identify the relationships among patterns of morbidity, mortality, and disability with demographic and other factors in shaping the circumstances of a population
+Identify the relationships among patterns of morbidity, mortality, and disability with demographic and other factors shaping the circumstances of a population.

 - global health promotion